Approximation results regarding the multiple-output mixture of linear experts model: Introduction

 Given any particular choice of gating, we can write the MoLE mean function as

 An important property of MoLE models is their richness of representation capability.
 This representational richness has been characterized in a number of ways via various theoretical results.
-In \cite{Zeevi1998} and \cite{Jiang1999}, the single-output ($q=1$) soft-max gated MoLE mean function was proved to be fundamental in an appropriate Sobolev space, under assumptions on differentiability and measurability.
-We define the notion of fundamental in the manner of \cite[Ch.
-18]{CheneyLight2000}, in the sequel.
-In \cite{Wang1992}, the single-output Gaussian-gated MoLE mean function was proved to be fundamental in the class of continuous functions, using the Stone-Weierstrass theorem (cf. \cite{Stone1948}).
-Also via the Stone-Weierstrass theorem, \cite{Nguyen2016a} proved that the single-output soft-max gated MoLE mean function is fundamental in the class of continuous functions.
+In \citet{Zeevi1998} and \citet{Jiang1999}, the single-output ($q=1$) soft-max gated MoLE mean function was proved to be dense in an appropriate Sobolev space, under assumptions on differentiability and measurability.
+We define the notion of denseness in the manner of \citet[Ch.
+22]{CheneyLight2000}, in the sequel.
+In \citet{Wang1992}, the single-output Gaussian gated MoLE mean function was proved to be dense in the class of continuous functions, using the Stone-Weierstrass theorem (cf. \citealp{Stone1948}).
+Also via the Stone-Weierstrass theorem, \citet{Nguyen2016a} proved that the single-output soft-max gated MoLE mean function is dense in the class of continuous functions.

 Distributional approximation theorems have also been obtained.
-For example, \cite{Jiang1999a} proved that the class of single-output soft-max gated MoLE models can approximate any conditional density with mean function characterized via a ridge-type relationship with the input vector (cf. \cite{Pinkus2015}) to an arbitrary degree of accuracy, with respect to the Hellinger distance and Kullback-Leibler divergence (see \cite[Ch.
+For example, \citet{Jiang1999a} proved that the class of single-output soft-max gated MoLE models can approximate any conditional density with mean function characterized via a ridge-type relationship with the input vector (cf. \citealp{Pinkus2015}) to an arbitrary degree of accuracy, with respect to the Hellinger distance and Kullback-Leibler divergence (see \citealp[Ch.
 3]{Pollard2002}).
-Replacing the linear mean functions (\ref{eq: Individual Mean Function}) by polynomials, \cite{MendesJiang2012} obtained an approximation result regarding conditional densities with Sobolev class mean functions, instead of ridge-type mean functions.
+Replacing the linear mean functions (\ref{eq: Individual Mean Function}) by polynomials, \citet{MendesJiang2012} obtained an approximation result regarding conditional densities with Sobolev class mean functions, instead of ridge-type mean functions.

-We note that the results of \cite{Jiang1999a,Jiang1999,MendesJiang2012} are more general than what has been discussed here.
+We note that the results of \citet{Jiang1999a}, \citet{Jiang1999}, and \citet{MendesJiang2012} are more general than what has been discussed here.
 That is, the results from the aforementioned papers extend to various generalized linear MoE models, and are not restricted to the MoLE context.